Last edit: 28/05/2023

 THE DOUBT: In the ideal world, Machinery and Production Lines are engineered, manufactured, installed, commissioned and, finally, CE marked by a Manufacturer.
 Every time a modification is required, the Employer asks the original manufacturer to do the modification so that the original CE marking remains valid.

-The careful employer or the diligent new production director would ask a trusted consultancy company to run a risk assessment to highlight possible risks for the operation or the maintenance people.
-The analysis can be done thoroughly, with reference to C-type standards, as well as B types like EN 60204-1 and EN 62061.
+To complete the activity of CE marking of the whole line or to follow the correct implementation of modifications to the line, the careful employer or the diligent new production director would ask a trusted consultancy company to run a risk assessment to highlight possible risks for the operation or the maintenance people.
+The analysis can be done thoroughly, with reference to C-type standards, as well as B types like EN 60204-1 and EN IEC 62061.
 Following the analysis, he may add guards or protective devices, also with the help of external companies.
 At the end, the production line is considered safe and he may decide to CE mark it.
 The reason for him marking the line, is that he would not find a manufacturer who is willing to CE mark a production line he did not make it by himself.

 The question is if an Employer has the right to do it.
 Is that CE mark fake or real?